wkurzius/textbook-notes/csawesome2/1-7-apis-and-libraries.md

 The `Turtle.java` file that CSAwesome2 uses is pretty complicated, so here's [a simpler version to look at courtesy of someone at Princeton](https://introcs.cs.princeton.edu/java/32class/Turtle.java.html).
 This one has what looks like variables up at the top: `x`, `y` and `angle`.
 Because they exist outside any method, they are called **fields**, but you can think of them as the objects **attributes**.
 They are the data related to the object.
 After that are a number of methods.
 These are **behaviors** and define what the object can do.
 Like our Turtle, the Princeton version has `turnRight()` behavior, but they have `goForward()` instead of our `forward()`.

-> The variables in a class that appear outside any method are

 With the object created, we can now access its methods.
 On lines 13 and 14 the `Turtle` object named `yertle` is told to execute its `forward()` method followed by its `turnRight()` one.
 Unsurprisingly, they do exactly what their names imply.
 A **dot operator** is used in both to indicate which object is running those methods because—in case you haven't guessed yet—you can have multiple copies of the same object.

 ## Packages